 A highly regarded clinical researcher, Dr. Merrill has been principal investigator in a number of groundbreaking clinical trials over the years.
 Recent studies have included the Photodynamic Therapy With Visudyne, With Evaluation-Based Retreatment (CLOVER) Study, which she designed, and the NEI-sponsored MUST study.

 Dr. Merrill has published numerous papers on topics such as ocular complications of AIDS, vitreous hemorrhage, uveitis and diabetic macular edema.
 She lectures extensively at national and international ophthalmology meetings and has written articles for several academicspecialty journals.
 Dr. Merrill has written chapters for two books, The Principles and Practice of Ophthalmology and Curbside Consultation in Retina.
 Dr. Merrill holds memberships in several professional societies and organizations, and has won numerous professional honors and awards, including the prestigious Heed Ophthalmology Fellowship Award from the Heed Foundation in 1996 and the Senior Honor Award from the American Society of Retinal Specialists.
 Dr. Merrill enjoys teaching uveitis and retina to residents and fellows, as well as lecturing to colleagues at meetings.
 Dr. Merrill has been listed in Best Doctors in America.
 She is on staff at several area hospitals and sees patients at Illinois Retina’s Oak Park and Chicago office locations, as well as the Rush Eye Center.

-When she’s not working, Dr. Merrill splits her time between her homes in Chicago and Niantic, Connecticut with her husband and two stepchildren.
-She enjoys bicycling, tennis, kayaking, skiing and scuba diving.
+When she’s not working, Dr. Merrill enjoys sharing activities with her husband and two stepchildren, including bicycling, tennis, kayaking, skiing and scuba diving.

 Clinical Trials/Research Studies